mtwtan/pyflink_emr_on_eks/README.md

 python3 kafka_gen.py
 ```

+## Submitting your Flink job through Flink Kubernetes Operator

-6. Once the streaming has started for a while, you can start to submit your Flink job.
+1. Once the streaming has started for a while, you can start to submit your Flink job.

-7. Upload the relevant python script to S3.
+2. Upload the relevant python script to S3.
 If you are streaming with Kinesis, choose `flink_kinesis.py` and if you are streaming with Kafka, choose `flink_kafka.py`.

-8. Modify either `flink_deploy_kafka.yaml` or `flink_deploy_kinesis.yaml` to your needs.
+3. Modify either `flink_deploy_kafka.yaml` or `flink_deploy_kinesis.yaml` to your needs.
 Then, run the following command:

 ```
 # For Kinesis stream